traffordDataLab/council_open_data/transparency_code/README.md

 Datasets that must be published in an open format by Trafford Council to meet the minimum requirement of the [Local Government Transparency Code](https://www.gov.uk/government/publications/local-government-transparency-code-2015).

+Column (variable) names in datasets are expressed in a presentation format, rather than snake case.

 |Dataset |Frequency |Licence |
 |:--- |:--- |:--- |